Diffusion-Based Scenario Tree Generation for Multivariate Time Series Prediction and Multistage Stochastic Optimization: Results

 \subsection{\emph{DST}-based MPC vs. LSTM- and VAR-based MPC}

-Table~\ref{tab:combined_dst_vs_others} also shows \emph{DST} SMPC versus LSTM- and VAR-based scenario tree SMPC.
+Table~\ref{tab:combined_dst_vs_others} also shows \emph{DST} MPC versus LSTM and VAR Scenario Tree-based MPC.
 Our approach, surpasses both LSTM-based and VAR-based implementations by 18.0\% and 25.4\%, respectively.
 Consistently superior across all tests, \emph{DST}'s ability to discretize multimodal distributions provides a more accurate model to guide the MPC.
 Another point highlighting the benefit of using scenario tree-based MPC over standard MPC is that even the classical forecasters (LSTM, VAR), when used recursively in a scenario tree manner, provide more accurate actions, as multiple scenarios are considered instead of a single one in standard MPC.
-This leads to an improvement of approximately 91.2\% for the LSTM-based MPC and 10.7\% for the VAR-based MPC over the experiments of our previous work~\cite{Zarifis2025}.
+This leads to an improvement of approximately 91.2\% for the LSTM Scenario Tree-based MPC and 36.5\% for the VAR Scenario Tree-based MPC over the experiments of our previous work~\cite{Zarifis2025}.